The Master and Margarita: Religion

+Critique of Soviet Regime

 Bulgakov employs Aesopian language in order to criticize the hypocrisy of Soviet society.
 He makes a commentary on the flaws of Soviet society by referencing distinct issues such as the housing crisis, corruption and the secret police.
 His methodology of introducing characters that benefit from the new regime, and then punishing them for their sins through Woland displays his condemnation of the conditions in the 1930s Soviet Union.
 An issue that is particularly emphasized in the novel is censorship, literary repression and suppression of creativity.
-Bulgakov’s portrayal of Massolit writers and their luxurious, extravagant lifestyles is a mockery of their real-life counterparts such as Vladimir Mayakovsky.
+Bulgakov's portrayal of Massolit writers and their luxurious, extravagant lifestyles is a mockery of their real-life counterparts such as Vladimir Mayakovsky.
 The novel is a satirical critique of the Soviet regime that condemns the decline of humanity's virtues, through its portrayal of secondary characters.
+Bulgakov implores a tone of satirical dark comedy when describing neighbors’ random “disappearances”, Stepan’s mysterious teleportation to Yalta, and the magical memory erasure that occurs after state-sanctioned interrogations.
+Bulgakov obscures the tragedy of violence by adding a fantastical element to these overtly dark forms of torture carried out by the Soviet State.
+This layer of fantasy in turn provided protection for himself, as he was not able to state the atrocities of the government without risking his own safety.

+Faust

 The novel is deeply influenced by Goethe's Faust, and its themes of cowardice, trust, intellectual curiosity, and redemption are prominent.
-It can be read on many different levels, as hilarious slapstick, deep philosophical allegory, and biting socio-political satire critical of not just the Soviet system but also the superficiality and vanity of modern life in general.
+It can be read on many different levels, as slapstick, philosophical allegory, and socio-political satire critical of not just the Soviet system but also the superficiality and vanity of modern life in general.
 Jazz is presented with an ambivalent fascination and revulsion.
 But the novel is full of modern elements, such as the model asylum, radio, street and shopping lights, cars, lorries, trams, and air travel.
-There is little evident nostalgia for any "good old days" – the only figure who mentions Tsarist Russia is Satan.
+There is little evident nostalgia for any "good old days"—the only figures who mention Tsarist Russia are Satan and the Narrator, who directly addresses characters in the novel and the reader multiple times.
 It also has strong elements of what in the later 20th century was called magic realism.